kercre123/vector-web-setup-bat/README.md

 # vector-web-setup-bat

 This git contains resources to get the Vector Web Setup running reliably.
-This runs Google Chrome with the correct args
+This runs Google Chrome with the correct args for this tool to work entirely.

 ## Prerequisites